 There is guidance for bishops and bishopric members regarding their responsibilities concerning Scouting and the Aaronic Priesthood in Handbook 2: Administering the Church and on the Church’s website (www.LDS.org).

 “Where Scouting is authorized by the Church, quorums may participate in Scouting activities during Mutual.
 Scouting should help young men put into practice the gospel principles they learn on Sunday.

 “Each member of the bishopric oversees the Scouting program for the Aaronic Priesthood quorum he oversees.
 Members of the ward Young Men presidency generally serve as Scout leaders.
 Or the bishopric may call assistant quorum advisers as Scout leaders, with members of the Young Men presidency called to serve as assistant Scout leaders.

-“Where Scouting is authorized by the Church, young men ages 12 to 15 should be registered.
-Young men ages 16 and 17 should be registered if they are pursuing rank advancements or if the stake president or bishop chooses to sponsor Scouting programs for young men of this age.
+“Where Scouting is authorized by the Church, young men ages 12 to 13 should be registered.
+Young men ages 14 to 17 should be registered if they are pursuing rank advancements.
+(Changed for current circumstances).